Frequently Asked Questions

 This combination keeps access appropriate, learning focused, and students steadily growing into thoughtful, safe digital citizens.

-It’s a focus-and-break rhythm that boosts attention and stamina.
-At OHA, we use short, focused learning sprints followed by brief movement breaks—a structure you’ll see right in our schedule (morning learning segments with built-in recess and breaks).
+At OHA, we use short, focused learning sprints followed by brief breaks—a structure you’ll see right in our schedule (morning learning segments with built-in recess and breaks).
 This keeps brains fresh and helps students return ready to do their best thinking.

 What if my child has a learning disability?